isomerpages/moe-xinminpri/_our-partners/Parent Support Group.md

-1. Schools will publish the various school events on the School Website.
+1. School will publish the various school events on the School Website.

 2. Parents can sign up to volunteer for the upcoming event(s) through the PSG.